 We also have many roasted vegetable recipes.
 Here are a few of my favorites:

 Easy Roasted Eggplant (Family Favorite!)

-How to roast eggplant so that the middle is tender and the outside is perfectly caramelized.
+My whole family goes crazy for this roasted eggplant recipe.
+This is how to roast eggplant so that the middle is tender and the outside is perfectly caramelized.
 Eggplant roasted with oil and salt is perfectly delicious, but if you have the spices available, we highly recommend trying our warm and toasty spice blend.
 Adam, our son, and I go crazy for it.
 We have provided measurements for ground spices and whole spices.
 If you are using whole spices, grind them in a spice grinder or mortar and pestle.

 When choosing eggplants, look for them to have shiny skin, feel heavy for their size, be slightly firm, and have a green stem.